Degree: Bachelor of Arts (BA)

 At least 15 credit hours of the selected electives and additional laboratory courses must be at the 300-level or higher.

-Concentrations in Areas of the Biological Sciences
+Focus Areas in the Biological Sciences

-Students are encouraged to utilize their elective courses in the biology major to take advantage of concentrations in various specialized areas.
-These concentrations have been developed between the biology department, the basic science departments of the School of Medicine, and other departments.
-Currently, concentrations have been developed in the following areas: biotechnology and genetic engineering; computational biology; developmental biology; genetics; cell and molecular biology; neurobiology and animal behavior; population biology, ecology and environmental science.
-Note: these concentrations are informal; they are not declared, and will not appear on the student’s diploma or transcript.
+Students are encouraged to utilize their elective courses in the biology major to take advantage of various specialized focus areas.
+These focus areas have been developed between the biology department, the basic science departments of the School of Medicine, and other departments.
+Currently, focus areas have been developed in the following areas: biotechnology and genetic engineering; computational biology; developmental biology; genetics; cell and molecular biology; neurobiology and animal behavior; population biology, ecology and environmental science.

 Departmental Honors